lw8192/Red-Team-Dev/Assembly/README.md

 RDI - destination index pointer for string operations.
 RSP - stack(top) pointer.
 RBP - stack frame base pointer.
 RIP - pointer to the next instruction to execute, "instruction pointer".

+# Arguments to Functions on Windows
+arg0 - [EBP+8] on 32-bit, RCX on 64-bit
+arg1 - [EBP+0xC] on 32-bit, RDX on 64-bit
+arg2 - [EBP+0x10] on 32-bit, R8 on 64-bit
+arg3 - [EBP+0x14] on 32-bit, R9 on 64-bit

 # Conditional Jumps
 JA / JG Jump if above/jump if greater.